-Thus, Singapore citizens or PRs who are singles are able to purchase either new or resale flats, but when it comes to getting BTO, they face the limitation of being able to buy only 2-room Flexi BTO units at non-mature estates.
+Thus, Singapore citizens who are singles are able to purchase either new or resale flats, but when it comes to getting BTO, they face the limitation of being able to buy only 2-room Flexi BTO units (in all locations classified as Standard, Plus and Prime).
 As for resale flats, there are no restrictions on the size or location for resale flats.
 Below is a summary of the criteria that is applicable to both the Singles Singapore Citizen & Joint Singles Scheme.

 Eligibility criteria for the Singles Singapore Citizen and Joint Singles Schemes

 Singapore citizens, with another owner or occupier who is also a Singapore citizen.
 For more details on the citizenship eligibility, you may refer to HDB's website here.

 35 and up (unmarried or divorced) or 21 and up (widowed or orphan).

 Ethnic Integration Policy (EIP) and Singapore Permanent Resident (SPR)

 A single is required to meet the EIP and SPR quota for the block/neighbourhood when submitting the resale application.

 BTO vs Resale Flat vs Executive Condo: Which Is Better For Singles?

 There are several differences in terms of restrictions, income ceiling and other factors when comparing across the three types of properties that you can purchase as a single (or with another single).